geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

   \text{ACTRED}  &\leq& 2\cdot\text{PREDRED} \tag{28c}
   \end{eqnarray}$$

-  Since this criterion sets attempts to set a relative bound on the residuals compared to their optimum, this won't be hit if $$f(\boldsymbol{x}^\star)=0$$, unless our residuals also vanish.
+  Since this criterion attempts to set a relative bound on the residuals compared to their optimum, this won't be hit if $$f(\boldsymbol{x}^\star)=0$$, unless our residuals also vanish.
 It's therefore useful to supplement this criterion with an absolute check $$f(\boldsymbol{x}_k) < \epsilon_f$$, where